Are you considering studying law in Malaysia? If so, you are about to enter an exciting field that is full of opportunities.

 - Step 6 – Congratulations!
 You have received your ‘call to the bar’.
 Usually, this is an official ceremony where you finally get accepted as a qualified lawyer.
 Now, you can practise law in Malaysia

 But wait, the journey doesn’t have to end here!
 If you still want to further your education in law, many Malaysian universities also offer postgraduate law courses.
-So, without further ado, here are the steps you can continue taking in your pursuit of justice:
+Here are the steps to continue your pursuit of justice:

 - Step 8 – Take a Doctoral degree in law!
 To take this step, you will need a relevant Master’s degree.
 You may also opt to take the PhD programme directly after your Bachelor studies if your results are very good.